About Web Dewey

 - Links from mapped LCSH to the LCSH authority records.

-- Quarterly updates, incorporating the latest changes to the Classification and new LCSH mappings, index terms and built numbers.
+- Quarterly updates incorporate the latest changes to the Classification and new LCSH mappings, index terms, and built numbers.

 The Web Dewey is available through the Dewey Services option of the OCLC connection service.
-There are two basic options: the user can search or browse for a subject or class number or can simply move to the Dewey schedule or tables, from the search of the browse screen, and follow the hierarchy of the classes.
+There are two basic options: the user can search or browse for a subject or class number or can move to the Dewey schedule or tables from the search of the browse screen and follow the hierarchy of the classes.

 - KRISHAN KUMAR.
 Theory of classification.
 1993.
 Vikas Publishing; New Delhi. p1.